Irvinebank tailings storage facility and state treatment works

 The Irvinebank state treatment works processed tin ore from the surrounding mining fields until the 1990s.
 The site currently contains remnants of the processing buildings and tailings.

 Historically, tailings from the state treatment works were discharged into Loudon Dam on Gibbs Creek.
-However, following the introduction of environmental regulation in the 1980s, tailings deposited in the dam were removed, reprocessed and placed in the Target Gully tailings storage facility.
+However, following the introduction of environmental regulation in the 1980s, tailings deposited in the dam were removed, reprocessed and placed in 2 small cross-valley tailings dams nearby, known as Target Gully.

-In 2018, we started remediation of the Target Gully tailings storage facility to revegetate and mitigate environmental impacts from the site.
+In 2018, we began remediation of the Target Gully tailings storage facility and implemented significant upgrades, including reprofiling of the tailings, upgrading tailings dam spillways, and revegetation across the site.
 A key consideration of the project was the management of the critically endangered Purple Wattle Acacia purpureopetala, which has been identified on-site and in the surrounding area.

 We worked with key stakeholders including the Mareeba Shire Council, the Mbabaram Aboriginal Corporation (representing the Traditional Owners), and local community groups in developing the remediation options for the site.